akash-network/helm-charts/README.md

 Put your private key into a file named `key.pem` in the current directory.

-You also need to put a copy of your Provider cert into `provider-cert.pem` in the current directory.

 ### Setup some variables used by the Helm Charts

 Set your KUBECONFIG to the cluster you want to install on.